backbone-paginator/backbone.paginator/README.md

 ##Docs

-At the moment your best option is to read through the comments in backbone.paginator.js.
-I will be expanding these into proper docs shortly.
+At the moment your best option is to read through the comments in backbone.paginator.js and the examples.
+All configuration is done at the collection level (e.g tagsClient.js or tagsRequest.js) so you don't need to edit the pagination component to get this working.

 ##Credits